liamhays/hpex/README.md

 | threading          | none, GUI hangs often | complete, GUI never hangs                   |
 | interface          | confusing, outdated   | modern, intuitive, and complete CLI         |

-HPex is written in pure Python 3 and wxPython, which means that it is easily maintained and is look good and function well as new GUI libraries emerge.
-This means that HPex can be maintained and upgraded more or less indefinitely.

 # Installation
 **Important:** Although wxPython is cross-platform, HPex is designed to run on Linux.
 Don't try to use it on another OS.